Woman shoots man, admits to committing robberies with kids: MPD - NewsBreak

 Woman shoots man, admits to committing robberies with kids: MPD

-MEMPHIS, Tenn. — Memphis Police say a woman who shot a man during an attempted robbery later admitted to committing several robberies with kids.
+MEMPHIS, Tenn. ( WREG )— Memphis Police say a woman who shot a man during an attempted robbery later admitted to committing several robberies with kids.

 Police say a man was shot on Morlye Street at around 2 p.m.
 Sunday afternoon.
 The victim reportedly told police he was shot while being robbed by a man and woman.

-Note: This story has been updated to include the ages and charges of the juveniles and another robbery that took place on Tuesday, August 9.